nkss-dev/atlas/courses/ECPC50.md

 # Objectives

 - To understand elements of information theory and source coding, Linear block codes, Cyclic codes, Convolutional codes.

 # Content

 ## Unit 1

-1. **ELEMENTS OF INFORMATION THEORY AND SOURCE CODING:**
+1. **Elements of Information Theory and Source Coding:**
    - Information as a measure of uncertainty
    - Entropy & its properties
    - Entropy of continuous sources